 Now, what does this Dolf do?
 He does all sorts of things.
 He sleeps, he eats, he drinks.
 But you're not here to read about those, are you?
 “What does the Dolf do do?”
 Well, that's what I'm about to tell you.

-As an amateur composer and musician, my compositions, arrangements, and covers are plentiful, indeed.
+As a composer and a musician, my compositions, arrangements, and covers are plentiful, indeed.

 I'm not going to waste too much space here talking about music, as it indeed has its own page assigned to the subject, but some of you won't go further than this index page.
 If you've made it down this far, congratulations.